adammckay/DebianVMWithDocker/DebianVMWithDocker.md

 ## Debian VM

 Create a new VM in VirtualBox.
-It is very important to uncheck the unattended install option.
-If you don't, you will get many features that will overcomplicate your setup.

 Go to VirtualBox and click 'New' to create a new VM.
 On the wizard screen, choose: